- Use your experiences to change the lives of others.

 Experience Before Expression

 The strongest writing comes not from our strengths, but from our struggles.
-In this teaching from Lysa TerKeurst, she’ll share how to mine the hard places in life and find the gems of truth that will lead to powerful life-change for your readers.
+In this lesson from Lysa TerKeurst, she’ll share how to mine the hard places in life and find the gems of truth that will lead to powerful life-change for your readers.
 The more our writing is an outflow of experience, the greater impact we will have.

 The Secret to Compelling Your Readers to Keep Reading